emeric-martineau/d-sh/TESTS.md

 In test function, you car use `error` function to display error.

+You can use also `IMAGE_BASE_NAME` variable to know the name of base name image.

+`LOG_FILE` variable is current log file of all tests.

 `TEST_FUNCTION` must be return `0` for success or another value for fail.

 In `TEST_FUNCTION`, the first parameter is exit code of D-SH after execute `COMMAND`.